Jennifer Lopez to Join Star-Studded List of Performers for The Voice Finale - E! Online

 Fans will certainly be feeling the love with help from the new song, one from the soundtrack of her upcoming rom-com, Marry Me.
 In the movie, due out on Valentine's Day in 2022, Lopez stars as pop star Kat Valdez opposite Owen Wilson, who plays a math teacher who agrees to marry her after she finds out her husband-to-be Bastian (Maluma) has been cheating on her.

-Lopez will be in star-studded company on Tuesday as Alicia Keys, Carrie Underwood and coach John Legend are also slated to entertain viewers with their own performances during the finale.
+Lopez will be in star-studded company on Tuesday as Alicia Keys, Keke Palmer, Tori Kelly, Walker Hayes, Coldplay, Ed Sheeran, Carrie Underwood and coach John Legend are also slated to entertain viewers with their own performances during the finale.
+Plus, the top 13 Voice contestants of the season will once again grace the stage to sing together.

-The winner will be crowned on the live telecast as Girl Named Tom, Hailey Mia, Wendy Moten, Paris Winningham, Jershika Maple take the stage during the two-hour live season finale on Tuesday, Dec.
-14 at ET/PT on NBC.
+Of course, it wouldn't be a finale without a new champion.
+Among the top five finalists—Girl Named Tom, Hailey Mia, Wendy Moten, Paris Winningham and Jershika Maple—one winner will be crowned during the two-hour live season finale on Tuesday, Dec.
+14. All fans have to do is tune in for the jam-packed show at 9/8c on NBC.

 (E! and NBC are both part of the NBCUniversal family).